 The amplification factor is defined as $A(f) = \frac{\tilde{\phi}^{\rm lensed}(\vec{r}, f)}{\tilde{\phi}^{\rm unlensed} (\vec{r}, f)}$.
 The regime of amplification when wavelength ($\lambda_{GW}$) is smaller/larger than the Schwarzschild radius ($R_s$) of the lens, leads to the GO/WO- lensing regime.

-The term $\tilde{\phi}^{\rm lensed} (f, \vec{r})$ at the numerator, depends upon the relative time delay between the arrival of GWs through different spatial trajectories.
-This time delay includes the geometric time delay between GWs traveling from different deflected trajectories and Shapiro time delay, caused by slowing of time near strong gravitational potential region.
+The term $\tilde{\phi}^{\rm lensed} (f, \vec{r})$ in the numerator depends on the relative delay in time between the arrival of GWs through different spatial trajectories.
+This time delay includes the geometric time delay between GWs traveling from different deflected trajectories and the Shapiro time delay, caused by the slowing of time near a strong gravitational potential region.
 The total time delay is given by \citep{1992grlebookS, Takahashi:2003ix},

 where $z_l$ is the redshift of the lens, $c$ is the speed of light in vacuum.
 The first term provides the geometric time-delay and the second term provides the Shapiro time-delay where $\psi(\vec{x})$ provides the lens-plane potential of the gravitational lens.
-The third term with $\Phi_m(\vec{y})$ is a choice, to set the minimum time-delay $t_{d, min}(\vec{x}, \vec{y})$ to zero.
-In presence of gravitational lenses, GWs interfere and produce diffraction effects similar to that for an EM wave.
+The third term with $\Phi_m(\vec{y})$ is a choice to set the minimum time-delay $t_{d, min}(\vec{x}, \vec{y})$ to zero.
+In the presence of gravitational lenses, GWs interfere and produce diffraction effects similar to those for an EM wave.

-For incoming EM wave passing through an aperture, the amplification factor of the wave at the observer's side is obtained by using the Kirchhoff integral.
+For an incoming EM wave passing through an aperture, the amplification factor of the wave at the observer's side is obtained by using the Kirchhoff integral.
 The same approach can be used for GW lensing as well.
 Therefore, we can find the lensed GW amplification factor as \citep{Takahashi:2003ix},

 Due to the expansion of the universe, the frequencies $f$'s are all redshifted by a factor of $(1+z_l)$.
 For a spherically symmetric lens potential, the amplification factor can be obtained as \citep{1992grlebookS},